 - What is included in this electrical inspection?

-- Are you licensed and certified to perform electrical inspections?
+- Are you licensed to perform electrical inspections?

 - What happens if you detect any problems with the electrical system?